JetBrains/kotlin-web-site/pages/docs/reference/multiplatform.md

 # Multiplatform Projects (Preview)

-> Multiplatform projects are a new experimental feature added in Kotlin 1.2 Beta.
+> Multiplatform projects are a new experimental feature in Kotlin 1.2.
 All of the language and tooling features described in this document are subject to change in future Kotlin versions.
 {:.note}